mrc-ide/MissingCases/README.md

 ## Installation
-This pacakge can be installed from github using devtools:
+This package can be installed from github using devtools:

 ```
 install.packages("devtools")